Václav Havel Airport Prague: Operations

 The company operating the airport is Prague Airport (Letiště Praha, a. s.), a joint-stock company that has one shareholder, the Ministry of Finance.
 The company was founded in February 2008, as part of a privatisation process involving the Airport Prague (Správa Letiště Praha, s.p.) state enterprise.
 This action was in accordance with the Czech Republic Government Memorandum Nr.
 888, which had been passed on 9 July 2008.
 On 1 December 2008, Prague Airport took all rights and duties formerly held by Správa Letiště Praha, s.p., and Prague Airports took all business authorisations, certificates, employees, and licenses from the former company.
 The head office of Prague Airport is in Prague 6.
 The former state-owned enterprise had its head office on the airport property.

 Airlines and destinations

 Passenger

+As of 2024, Prague Airport offers flights to more than 170 destinations, with 70 carriers operating the flights.
 The following airlines operate regular scheduled and charter flights at Prague Airport: